-Emergency calls to report a crime or serious incident may be made by calling Campus Security from any red emergency telephone located throughout the campus, or by calling 212 217-7777.
-The Campus Security Office is located in Room D442.
+Emergency calls to report a crime or serious incident may be made by calling Campus Security from any red emergency telephone located throughout the campus, or by calling the Campus Security emergency line at 212 217-7777.
+The Campus Security office is located in room D442.

 CRISIS RESPONSE TEAM

 Personnel from Campus Security and Health Services work together as a team to respond to medical emergencies.
 Health Services operates as an ambulatory care unit and handles most emergencies occurring on campus.
 At times, however, a 911 operator may be contacted to request the immediate response of an ambulance to remove an injured person to a local hospital.
 The President of FIT has also established a President’s Cabinet communications protocol for timely notification to the college community of a serious incident when warranted.
 Depending on the situation the college will communicate with you through your FIT email address, NY Alert, text messaging, the public address system, postings on the college’s website and the college’s emergency phone line 212 217-7792.